2024 would be my last election if not voted to power, says Chandrababu Naidu | Politics

 He pointed out that the government regime borrowed money indiscriminately and pushed the state into a debt trap.

-''They even mortgaged the state’s assets to raise loans heavily,'' Chandrababu added.
+''They even mortgaged the state's assets to raise loans heavily,'' Naidu added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)